-Iniesta yet to make decision on Barcelona future - Daily Post Nigeria - Nigeria Today
+Barcelona hero Andres Iniesta could be replaced by Man Utd star Ander Herrera - pundit - Express.co.uk - Nigeria Today

 Iniesta yet to make decision on Barcelona future

-Andres Iniesta's future at Barcelona is far from certain, after the veteran midfielder refused to commit to the La Liga club.
-Iniesta said before Saturday's Copa del Rey final against Alaves, that he was not sure he would stay beyond the end of his …

-Iniesta to 'evaluate a lot of things' on Barcelona future
+Andres Iniesta to make 'honest' decision on his Barcelona future

 This post was syndicated from Sports - Google News.
 Click here to read the full text on the original website.